Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 These boutique experiences have wine tasting rooms designed for more intimate or formal tastings where the vintner will open a number of bottles for you and your party to sample.
 As you drink, the winemaker will walk you through how best to enjoy each of their wines.
 At these guided tastings, you may even be able to try a sip from limited-edition reserve bottles.

-If you’re looking for the top Pinot Noir wine in the country, and hoping for an intimate, custom experience for your Sonoma wine tasting weekend, then your tour won’t be complete without a stop at Halleck Vineyard.
+If you’d like to sip the top Pinot Noir wine with winemakers at a small, intimate winery surrounded by vineyards, then your wine tour won’t be complete without a stop at Halleck Vineyard.

-We are happy to open the doors and welcome you to our family estate so you can enjoy our wine tasting in Sebastopol.
-Here you can sample our award-winning Pinot Noir wine and other exquisite varietals from Sauvigon Blanc to delightfully dry Gewurztraminer – paired with locally made artisan cheeses and chocolates to enhance your tasting experience.
+Enjoy wine tasting in Sebastopol where you can sample award-winning, Best-in-Class Pinot Noir wines and other exquisite varietals from Sauvigon Blanc to Chardonnay, to delightfully dry Gewurztraminer – which are served paired with locally artisan cheeses and chocolates to enhance the wine tasting experience.

 Wine Events Calendar